Medicare and SEBB benefits while employed

 Can I keep my SEBB medical plan when I turn age 65?

 Yes, unless you have UMP High Deductible.
-In most cases, employees and dependents becoming eligible for Medicare can choose to keep SEBB medical as primary coverage, with Medicare coverage as secondary, if they enroll in Medicare.
+In most cases, employees and dependents becoming eligible for Medicare can choose to keep SEBB medical as primary coverage, with Medicare coverage as secondary, if they enroll in Medicare Parts A and B.

 I have UMP High Deductible.
 What should I do?